canalplus/rx-player/doc/Getting_Started/MultiThreading.md

   `loadVideo` call on that same RxPlayer instance, and the returned Promise is either still pending or resolved (i.e. it hasn't rejected).

+- You're not playing a directfile content (through the `"directfile"` `transport` option of the `loadVideo` call).

+  Note that if you're playing a "smooth", a "metaplaylist" or a "local-manifest" content, you'll have to add the corresponding feature
+  [to your own worker bundle](./ImportableWorker.md) to make it work.

 - You did not force the `"main"` mode through the [`mode` `loadVideo` option](../api/Loading_a_Content.md#mode).